ricomanifesto/SentrySearch/README.md

 AI-powered threat intelligence platform that generates detailed security profiles for malware, attack tools, and targeted technologies using advanced language models and hybrid search.

+## Usage

+Visit the web application: **https://sentry-search.vercel.app**

+Create an account, add your Anthropic Claude API key, and generate threat intelligence reports for any malware, attack tool, or technology.

 ## Architecture

 **Frontend**: Next.js application deployed on Vercel with user authentication via Supabase.